All posts by lspady

 1. Take your time writing.
 To become an expert, you need lots of practice!

 2. Find someone to help you out.
-Ask an someone who can edit your work to make it even better!
+Ask someone who can edit your work to make it even better!

 3. Be unique.
 Try something new and make your work stand out.